Tag

 Fallout 2 one of the best old games 680w383h

 Looking at the image above, it is easy to say that Fallout has come a long way since the isometric days.
 But that would ignore the tremendous narrative and mechanical depth hiding amidst those pixels and pre-rendered backdrops.
-Fallout 2 is on Steam and, in high-res and with cloud saves, this fantastic old game is all the more appealing to revisit.
+Fallout 2 is on and, in high-res and with cloud saves, this fantastic old game is all the more appealing to revisit.

 Fallout 2 is not forgiving, and bad decisions or character development can essentially ruin your experience.
 But ride the wave of its deep systems and you have one of the greatest RPGs of all time.
 The range of factions, side-quests, and characters paint a rich picture of a post-apocalyptic world that is a grim joy to explore.
 It is harsh, bleak, and kind of ugly, but Fallout 2’s wild wasteland came to define the series.
 Take a look at our Fallout 4 review to find out what the series has transformed into.